-All options should deliver a minimum current supply of 2.1A@5V (10.5 Watt) until hardware-version msrtkv8.
-From hardware-version msrtkv9 onwards, all options should deliver minimum current supply of 2.2A@9V (19.8 Watt).
+- All options should deliver a minimum current supply of 2.1A@5V (15 Watt) until hardware-version msrtkv8.
+From hardware-version msrtkv9 onwards (from 2021 on), all options should deliver minimum current supply of 2.2A@9V (19.8 Watt). - It is possible to use the MS-RTK Module powered with a power bank.
+Please make sure that you use a power bank with USB-C PD with the minimum power ratings stated above. - Don't use the USB-Type-A connector for powering the MS-RTK module as that does not support USB PD and will hence not deliver sufficient power.

-The first option for power supply is via Powerbank (see Figure 8).
-For this option, please use a Powerbank with USB-C PD (power delivery mode) and a USB cable with Typ-C connector to connect to the MS-RTK module.

-Important: Don't use the USB-Type-A connector for powering the MS-RTK module.

-Figure 8: Power supply via Powerbank
+Figure 9: Power supply via a Powerbank